BlogDetection

 An exception is a decision, log it

 Every allowlist entry is a hole you opened on purpose.
 Keep them in version control with a comment saying who and why, and review them the same way you review firewall rules — otherwise the exception list quietly becomes the attack surface.
+Never disable a rule globally because one team complained; fix the exception scope instead.

 Route by priority